digitalcolony/criticalmas-archive/astro-site/src/content/posts/2014/12/won-fitness/index.md

 At this stage, I think I've said all I have to on the topic.
 I no longer feel the need to [convince others](/2014/11/knock-bro/).
 It is exhausting and I no longer care.
 Fitness is not my career.
 I am a hobbyist.
 I have other hobbies.
 It is time to move on.
 I won fitness.

-My best fitness posts are archived on the [Fitness Insights](https://criticalmas.org/best-of/fitness-insights/) page.
+My best fitness posts are archived on the [Fitness](/category/fitness/) page.

 ![drops mic](./img/3400482826_4debaa6b18_z.jpg)